Explanation of Data Indicators Terminology for RTV Silicone

 Data indicators are the most intuitive way to evaluate the characteristics and performance of a product.
 The data indicators of RTV silicone materials are usually obtained through laboratory testing, which is professional and abstract, and may be difficult for beginners to comprehend.
 In order to facilitate a better understanding of these terms, this article will provide explanations of common data indicator terminologies for RTV silicone.

-rtv silicone rubber
+rtv silicone rubberrtv silicone rubber

 1. RTV